 Because the lake levels fluctuated up to 10-feet during the various seasons, the marina had to be made with floating docks.
 Many of the cottage owners began bringing their boats and the marina became a popular feature of Thunderbird Mountain.

-In just a few years Thunderbird changed from a densely wooded mountain to a full-fledged resort with lodge, restaurant, motel, swimming pool, docks and even horse stables.
+In just a few years Thunderbird changed from a densely wooded mountain to a full-fledged resort and lodge with, motel, restaurant, swimming pool, docks and even horse stables.
 After 5 years the resort had 159 permanent homes and 18 motel rooms.

-Today many of the original facilities are gone, but the recreational features of Lake Santeetlah are better than ever.
+Today some of the original facilities still remain, and the recreational features of Lake Santeetlah are better than ever.
 The lake is maintained at constant levels and much of the shoreline remains undeveloped.
 Fishing is excellent and the are many secluded coves to explore.
 Lake Santeetlah remains a special place.